tffarhad/astroplate/src/content/blog/post-1.md

 ---
 ## What is Sitepins?

-Sitepins is a Git-based healess cms for static site generators like Hugo, Astro, Nextjs etc. \
+Sitepins is a Git-based healess cms for static site generators like Hugo, Astro, Nextjs etc.

+Updated!